Transcend politics.

 _____________________________________

 Interestingly though, some brands can transcend politics and appeal to both ends of the spectrum.
 Bruce Springsteen wrote both Born in the USA and The Ghost of Tom Joad and is beloved by both right- and left-leaning music fans.
-This even though he's made it very clear where his loyalties lie.
-For those who weren't sure, the Boss clearly walked his talk when he repeatedly refused to meet with Governor and uber-Springsteen fan Chris Christie.
+This even though he’s made it very clear where his loyalties lie.
+For those who weren’t sure, the Boss clearly walked his talk when he repeatedly refused to meet with New Jersey Governor and uber-Springsteen fan Chris Christie.

 Steve Jobs is also a hero of both left and right.
 Rightwing mouthpiece Rush Limbaugh fell all over himself to praise the entrepreneur, saying, “Steve Jobs epitomized American exceptionalism.”
 Somehow Limbaugh ignored the fact that the Apple CEO was the son of a Syrian immigrant and an outspoken liberal who also outsourced his company’s manufacturing to at the same time he sent his company’s financial assets to Ireland.